 Lilian I. Found was a contributor to and patron of mid-twentieth century Canadian poetry in Ottawa, while George Johnston was a former Professor of English at Carleton and published poet.

-For the Lilian I. Found award, one prize will be awarded for the best unpublished poem of 50 lines or less by an undergraduate student currently enrolled at Carleton.
-The donor is the late Mrs. Lilian.
-I. Found, who endowed the Award in 1950, and was the convener of the Ottawa Poetry Group and Canadian Poetry Contest in the 1940s.
+For the Lilian I. Found award, one prize will be awarded for the best unpublished poem of 50 lines or less by a full or part-time undergraduate student currently enrolled at Carleton.

 For the George Johnston Prizes, three prizes and two honourable mentions will be awarded for previously unpublished poems by full-time or part-time students currently enrolled at Carleton.

 Students may jointly enter up to five poems in any form for both prizes (total length should not exceed 250 lines).